YOU ARE HERE: zharth.net / Zharth's Music Log / Week 11 (Shocktober)

 Monday (10/01/07): Kooper & Stills - Season Of The Witch [Super Session, 1968]

-Comments: If you don't know the story behind Super Session, it's a one-off collaboration between guitarist Michael Bloomfield and keyboardist Al Kooper (not shock-rocker Alice Cooper, who you just know we're gonna have to hear from sometime this week).
+Comments: If you don't know the story behind Super Session, it's a one-off collaboration between guitarist Michael Bloomfield and keyboardist Al Kooper (not shock-rocker Alice Cooper, who you just know we're gonna have to hear from some time this week).
 Bloomfield skipped out halfway through the session, and Stephen Stills filled in.
 Season of the Witch features Kooper and Stills jamming on Donovan's popular tune, resulting in an even juicier version, in my opinion.
 Feel that chill in the air?
 Must be the season of the witch!

 Tuesday (10/02/07): Alice Cooper - Welcome To My Nightmare [Welcome To My Nightmare, 1975]

-Comments: As promised, here is Alice Cooper, the original shock-rocker, welcoming you to his nightmare.
+Comments: As promised, here is Alice Cooper, the original shock rocker, welcoming you to his nightmare.
 I remember playing a BBS trivia game way back before I knew about Alice Cooper, and it always confused me that one of the questions referred to an "Alice" as a "him".
 Live and learn.
 But the nightmares will never go away.

 Wednesday (10/03/07): Jeff Beck - I Ain't Superstitious [Truth, 1968]